radekstepan/therascript/README.md

     *   Set the active model and context size for analysis.
     *   Delete locally stored models.
     *   Unload models from memory to free up resources.
+*   **System Monitoring:**
+    *   **GPU Monitoring:** A sidebar indicator shows real-time GPU and VRAM utilization.
+A detailed modal provides in-depth statistics for NVIDIA GPUs, including temperature, power draw, and per-process VRAM usage.
+    *   **Background Job Monitoring:** View the status of active background jobs (transcription and analysis) in a queue modal.
+*   **Advanced Data Management:**
+    *   **Export/Import:** Create a full backup of the database and uploaded files as a `.tar` archive, and restore from it.
+    *   **Re-index:** Rebuild the Elasticsearch search index from the database.
+    *   **Full Reset:** A "danger zone" function to wipe all application data.
 *   **User Interface:** A modern, responsive web UI built with React and Radix UI Themes for intuitive interaction.
-*   **Dockerized Services:** Ollama, Whisper, and Elasticsearch services are containerized for easy setup and management.
+*   **Dockerized Services:** Ollama, Whisper, Elasticsearch, and Redis are containerized for easy setup and management.
-*   **Customizable Experience:** Includes theme selection (light, dark, system) and options for rendering AI responses (Markdown or plain text).
+*   **Customizable Experience:** Includes theme selection (light, dark, system), customizable UI accent color, and options for rendering AI responses (Markdown or plain text).
-*   **Application Shutdown:** System control to gracefully shut down the application and its associated services.

 ## Technology Stack